BD recall Sabbir for NZ ODIs after ban reduced

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DHAKA: Bangladesh on Wednesday recalled batsman Sabbir Rahman for February’s three-match One-day International series against New Zealand after reducing his suspension by one month.
+DHAKA: Bangladesh on Wednesday recalled middle-order batsman Sabbir Rahman for February’s three-match one-day international series against New Zealand after reducing his suspension by one month.

 Bangladesh will play three ODIs and three Test matches in New Zealand between February 13 and March 20.ODI squad: Mashrafe Mortaza (Capt), Shakib Al Hasan, Tamim Iqbal, Liton Das, Somuya Sarkar, Mohammad Mithun, Mushfiqur Rahim, Mahmudullah Riyad, Mehidy Hasan, Nayeem Hasan, Mustafizur Rahman, Rubel Hossain, Mohammad Saifuddin, Taskin Ahmed, Sabbir Rahman.